Rosewood-Development/PlayerPoints/README.md

 PlayerPoints is compatible with [Spigot](https://www.spigotmc.org/) and any forks.
 We recommend using [Paper](https://papermc.io/) to run your server.
 CraftBukkit servers will not be supported.

 We support Minecraft versions 1.8.8 and newer.

+### Development Builds

+You can find the latest stable development builds of this plugin [here](https://jenkins.rosewooddev.io/job/Rosewood%20Development/job/PlayerPoints/lastStableBuild/).